 Responsibility for Personal Property

 The College is not responsible for personal property that is lost, stolen or damaged.
 This includes property damaged in a flood, fire or other event in the residence halls.
 It is advisable to protect belongings with insurance through a homeowner's or renter's insurance policy.
 Doors and windows should be kept locked to prevent theft.
 In the case of theft or suspected theft, Campus Safety should be notified immediately.

 The College reserves the right to enter student rooms to perform routine maintenance, to inspect for fire, health or safety hazards, to investigate misuse or misappropriation of College or other property, and in the event of a missing student or for that student's health and welfare.

-At the beginning of each year, a copy of the room inventory will be placed on the back of each room door.
-All students are responsible for checking this room inventory form when moving in and notifying their RA of any disputes with the room inventory or changes to the room condition within three days upon moving into the room.
+At the beginning of each year, a room condition report will be completed for each room.
+This report is electronic and can be requested by emailing the Community Living Office.
+All students are responsible for checking the condition of their room when moving in and notifying their CA of any damage or missing furniture within three days upon moving into the room.
 Any damaged or missing items from the room will be charged to the individual responsible.

 Room Assignments and Residence Hall Access